MohammadAliEbrahimzadeh/Kepler.Core/README.md

   }

-  v1.0.0 is beta — OSS under MIT.
-Fork it, contribute (ordering tweaks welcome), report bugs, or tell me why it sucks.
-Happy for all feedback.
+  v1.0.0 is beta — OSS under MIT.Happy for all feedback.

-Roadmap: Computed props, global filters, Blazor demo.
-Contribute: PRs for tests/benches!

 Installation & Usage
 See Quick Start above.